Code-Institute-Submissions/cumbrian-kayaking/README3.md

   Feature 1 - allows users X to achieve Y, by having them fill out Z

  **Goals of the Business Owner**
+ Collection of user emails
+ is achieved by having users fill in the form in the modal

 Users that want **extra** information  have  2 immediate options